 Philipp Kapp, Institute for Evidence in Medicine, Medical Center - University of Freiburg, Faculty of Medicine, Freiburg, Germany

 Vanessa Piechotta, Robert Koch Institute, Berlin, Germany

-Objectives: To explain, discuss and interpret VE calculation, VE meta-analysis and VE visualization in forest plots based on an exemplary systematic review on COVID-19 vaccination in children.
+Objectives: To explain, discuss, and interpret VE calculation, VE meta-analysis, and VE visualization in forest plots based on an exemplary systematic review on COVID-19 vaccination in children.

-Description: In this workshop we would like to address all participants interested in deeper insights in VE methodology and meta-analyses of VE outcomes (e.g., SARS-CoV-2 infection, hospitalisation).
+Description: In this workshop, we would like to address all participants interested in deeper insights in VE methodology and meta-analyses of VE outcomes (e.g., SARS-CoV-2 infection, hospitalisation).
 Previous knowledge on VE and statistics is advantageous, but not required.
 We will start with a short introduction on VE calculation.
 In group exercises, participants will calculate, interpret, present, and discuss VE for different outcomes and study designs.
-We will illustrate the clinical relevance by comparing VE to a calculated corresponding absolute effect for selected outcomes.
+We will illustrate the clinical relevance by comparing VE with a calculated corresponding absolute effect for selected outcomes.
 Further, we will present different ways of VE visualization based on forest plots from different published examples, which we will discuss interactively with the workshop participants.
-We will demonstrate how to calculate and produce a VE forest plot in R including subgroup and sensitivity analyses using simple, user-friendly R code from package ‘meta’, which has been implemented recently.
+We will demonstrate how to calculate and produce a VE forest plot in R, including subgroup and sensitivity analyses using simple, user-friendly R code from package ‘meta’, which has been implemented recently.
 The code will be made available to all participants after the workshop.
 After completing the workshop, participants will have a solid understanding of VE calculation, visualization, and interpretation, which will be useful for an enhanced understanding and for conducting systematic reviews on vaccination effects.